microbit-foundation/micropython-microbit-stubs/README.md

 ## Scripts

-`browser-package.py` packages the typeshed and a Pyright config file in a JSON format that can be consumed by the [alpha Python editor project](https://github.com/microbit-foundation/python-editor-v3).
+`browser-package.py` packages the typeshed and a Pyright config file in a JSON format that can be consumed by the [Python Editor V3 project](https://github.com/microbit-foundation/python-editor-v3).
 A file is created per language.

 ## Testing